-Brick Machinery,

-Engines, all Types; Boilers, all Kinds.
+Brick Machinery, Engines, all Types; Boilers, all Kinds.

 These are our Specia lties and we have the most complete and best lines to offer.

 W. H. Gibbes & Co.,

 MACHINERY and MILL SUPPLIES

 OF EVERY DESCRIPTION.
-COLUMBIA, S. C.
+COLUMBIA, 8.
+C.

-OSITIONS!
-Positions!!
+OSITIONS Positions!!
+No Object.
 Pledge to secure our graduates posi-tions backed by \$5000.
 Courses unex-celled.
 Good board cheap.
-Enter an Open to both sexes.
-Send now fo free catalogue.
-Address,

-COLUMBIA, S. C. H. Newberry, President.
+Enter an time, Open to both sexes.
+Send now for COLUMBIA BUSINESS COLLEGE, COLUMBIA, 8, C. W. H. Newberry, President.